Alexey-Yakushev-YUCT/Prime-Numbers/README.md

 pre‑activated entries — it possesses maximal coordination integrity.

 For the *n*-th prime `p_n` we hypothesise that its effective coordination efficiency scales as
 K_eff(p_n) ∝ p_n^δ, δ ≈ 1.

+text
 The simplest choice `δ = 1` corresponds to the fact that a larger integer requires a proportionally larger dictionary.
-Substituting into the universal error law gives an effective power‑law for the relative deviation: ε(p_n) ∝ p_n^(-2/3).
+Substituting into the universal error law gives an effective power‑law for the relative deviation:
+ε(p_n) ∝ p_n^(-2/3).

+text

 Numerical analysis (see below) confirms that the **local exponent** `γ` converges monotonically to `2/3` as `n` grows, providing an independent